ManuelCecere/echo-hilf/README.md

 ```
 To run the voice bot, you need to start both the Streamlit frontend and FastAPI backend servers.

-4. Starting the Backend Server
+4. Starting the Backend Server:
-Navigate to the project directory and run:
+navigate to the project directory and run:
 ```
 uvicorn app:app --reload
 ```